GATE Polymer Science and Engineering Syllabus 2026 (Out) - Download PDF

 Frequently Asked Questions (FAQs)

-No, IIT Guwahati will release the GATE polymer sciences & engineering syllabus on the official website,.
+Yes, IIT Guwahati released the GATE polymer sciences & engineering syllabus on the official website.

 The GATE 2026 polymer science & engineering exam will be held in online mode.